dpweix/gruMEWMA/README.md

 <tr class="even">
 <td>1-case-study-data.R</td>
 <td>This script reads and cleans the data from the case study.
 The
-resulting clean data can be saved as .rds files.
-Additionally, the breaks seperating the training data (model), training data (estimate
+resulting clean data are saved as .rds files.
+Additionally, the breaks separating the training data (model), training data (estimate
-<em>h</em>), and testing data, are defined here.</td>
+<em>h</em>), and testing data are defined here.</td>
 </tr>
 <tr class="odd">
 <td>2-case-study-apply-methods.R</td>